cg3hci/Gen-Adapt-Ref-for-Hexmeshing/README.md

 <p align="center"><img src="teaser_HD.png"></p>

 ## Dependencies
 This project is built on top of some external libraries.
 Make sure to have them installed on your machine before proceeding with the building process.
-In addition to [Cinolib](https://github.com/mlivesu/cinolib.git) which is already a submodule of this repository, it is necessary to install [Gurobi](https://www.gurobi.com) and [CGAL](https://www.cgal.org) libraries.
+In addition to [Cinolib](https://github.com/mlivesu/cinolib.git), which is already a submodule of this repository, it is necessary to install [Gurobi](https://www.gurobi.com) for ILP resolution and [CGAL](https://www.cgal.org) for the computation of the Shape Diameter Function (SDF).
 Follow the instructions at this [link](https://www.gurobi.com/documentation/6.5/quickstart_linux/software_installation_guid.html) to install Gurobi and run the following command to install CGAL:
 #### MacOS
 ```
 brew install cgal